 Mr. Hugg served as an Assistant District Attorney in the Appeals Unit of the Philadelphia District Attorney’s Office, where he prosecuted more than 130 matters, both as appellee and appellant, before the Pennsylvania Supreme and Superior Courts.
 He maintains an active appellate practice.

-Mr. Hugg often publishes and speaks regarding business law issues, most recently regarding new fraudulent transfer legislation in Pennsylvania and the impact of “cryptocurrency” and emerging “blockchain” technologies.
+Mr. Hugg often publishes and speaks regarding business law issues, most recently regarding the impact of COVID-19 on commercial disputes, new fraudulent transfer legislation in Pennsylvania, and the impact of “cryptocurrency” and emerging “blockchain” technologies.

 News & Publications